Specific Health Concern >> Gastroesophageal Reflux Disease (GERD)

 Alternative treatments and Hope

 Developing a healthy life-style with proper guidance from your Holistic Chiropractor is the best prevention when considering how to approach your health.
+Calling Dr. Huntoon so he can help you remedy your condition once and for all is the BEST advice we can offer.

 What are the long-term complications of GERD?